 Each teacher's students, individually and as a group, are different from other teachers' students, even in the same grade level or subject at the same school.
 For student growth and development to be measured for teacher evaluation and support purposes, it is imperative to use a method that takes each teacher's assignment, students and context into account.
-Connecticut, like many other states and localities around the nation, has selected for the SEED model a goal-setting process grounded in Student Learning Objectives (SLOs) as the approach for measuring student growth during the school year.
+Connecticut, like many other states and localities around the nation, has selected for the Oxford School District Evaluation Plan a goal-setting process grounded in Student Learning Objectives (SLOs) as the approach for measuring student growth during the school year.